-Helaba's commercial real estate (CRE) exposures remain a key driver for Helaba's asset risk, amounting to €34.6 billion in terms of loans and advances and €36.1 billion in terms of business volume as of 31 December 2020 (€37.5 billion as of 30 June 2021), resulting in considerable concentration risk, especially compared with the group's reported Common Equity Tier 1 (CET1) capital of €8.9 billion.
+Helaba's commercial real estate (CRE) exposures remain a key driver for Helaba's asset risk, amounting to \leq 35.5 billion in terms of loans and advances and \leq 37.5 billion in terms of business volume as of 30 June 2021, resulting in considerable concentration risk, especially compared with the group's reported Common Equity Tier 1 (CET1) capital of \leq 8.7 billion.
 As of 30 June 2021, office space exposure dominated the portfolio with a share of 46% of business volume, followed by residential buildings (21%), retail and shopping centres (20%), logistics properties (5%), and other categories (8%).
 In terms of geography, only 41% of exposures derived from Germany, followed by North America (23%) the UK and France (18% in total), and other European countries (18%).
 Despite the bank's sizeable concentration risks, Helaba's CRE portfolio has a sound history of low credit losses compared with those of its peers.
 This is due to Helaba's focus on prime locations and properties with a high level of prearranged rental agreements, combined with limited ticket sizes, which provide risk diversification.

 The bank's other main credit risk stems from its well diversified corporate and asset finance book, which amounted to €46.9 billion in terms of business volume as of 30 June 2021, of which corporate loans and lease finance represented 38%, asset backed finance 18%, project finance 17%, structured trade and export finance 9%, acquisition finance 5%, aviation 6%, and land transport 6%.
-In terms of geography, 54% of exposures were sourced from Germany, 35% from other European countries (10% from the UK), 9% from North America, and 2% from other countries.
+In terms of

-Exhibit 3 Helaba's customer loan book exhibits some significant sector concentrations Customer loan book breakdown as of 30 June 2021
+Helaba's customer loan book exhibits some significant sector concentrations Customer loan book breakdown as of 30 June 2021